Arseni1919/computational_intelligence_course_task/README.md

-# Kind of problems that this Simulator solves
+# Kind f Problems That This Simulator Solves

 We consider the capacitated facility location problem with hard capacities.
 We are given a set of facilities,